 Nguyen was taken by ambulance to a hospital, where he was diagnosed with second- and third-degree burns throughout this face, neck, hands, arms, and legs.
-During month-long hospitalization, Nguyen had multiple debridements and burn-related treatment.
-He later suffered pneumonia respiratory failure and underwent tracheostomy. transferred to a rehabilitation facility on an inpatient basis, and was discharged home on Sept.
+During his month-long hospitalization, Nguyen had multiple debridements and burn-related treatment.
+He later suffered pneumonia and respiratory failure and underwent a tracheostomy.
+He was transferred to a rehabilitation facility on an inpatient basis, and was discharged home on Sept.
 28.